 Short-term feedback can be extremely useful, but you’ll also want to make sure you dig into long-term feedback from beta testers if you’re on the fence about installing the early software.

-After that, we’ll get the third beta in early May, a fourth beta in early June, followed by beta 5, beta 6, and the final release sometime in Q3.
+The company says the third Android Q beta will be followed by the fourth beta in early June.
+The fourth beta will be followed by beta 5, beta 6, and the final release sometime in Q3.

-Each preview will come with its own set of issues, but later versions of Android Q will be far more polished than the early builds.
+Each preview will come with its own set of issues, but the future versions of Android Q will be far more polished than the early builds.